Maternal Den Studies

 - How sensitive to disturbances are denning polar bears?

-This research give us a broader picture of denning behavior—increasingly important information as oil activity spikes and sea ice shrinks.
+This research give us a broader picture of denning behavior—increasingly important information as human activity increases in the North and sea ice shrinks.

-PBI wishes to thank Bering Time, the Columbus Zoo and Aquarium, Utah’s Hogle Zoo, and BP Alaska for supporting the Maternal Den Studies.
+PBI wishes to thank Bering Time, the Columbus Zoo and Aquarium, Utah’s Hogle Zoo, Hilcorp Alaska, and BP Alaska for supporting the Maternal Den Studies.